d42y/IoTDB.NET/README.md

 ```

 ## Closing or Unloading IoTDB
 Unloading or closing IoTDB is not necessary.
 The library handles closure and recovery automatically.
-However, if your program ends or crashes during a data write, any incomplete or unwritten data will be lost.
+However, incomplete or unwritten data will be lost if your program ends or crashes during a data write.

 ## Contributing

 Creating a robust and user-friendly database equivalent library requires significant effort and contributions from the public.
-However, during the current initial beta testing phase, I do not plan to accept outside contributions yet.
+However, I do not plan to accept outside contributions during the initial beta testing phase.

 ## License
 This library is licensed under the MIT License.
 This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided you include the following conditions in your distribution:

-1. A copy of the original MIT License and copyright notice must be included with the software.
+1. The software must include A copy of the original MIT License and copyright notice.
-2. The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
+2. The software is provided "as is" without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 This permissive license encourages open and collaborative software development while providing protection for the original authors.
 For more details, please refer to the full MIT License text.